alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 * Optional "Powered by Postmark" footer of sent emails.
 "Postmark solves your WordPress email problems.
 Send transactional email confidently using http://postmarkapp.com"
 * Add license to README and PHP file

-= v1.0.1 =
-* You can now optionally support Postmark by adding a credit to the bottom of emails.
-Checks to see if content type is text/html before adding a plain text message to the bottom of emails.
-* Sends Html Body to Postmark as well as Text Body for multipart emails.
-Multipart sends html with a text version for clients that don’t support html.

 = v1.0.0 =
 * First Public release.